-Without it, anyone would be able to append blocks with fake transactions whenever they please.
+Without it, anyone would be able to re-arrange the blockchain as they please, re-writing old blocks to their liking.
 This is where the proof-of-work consensus mechanism comes in.

 The incentive for miners are the block rewards and the transaction fees, i.e. they receive bitcoins every time they “mine” a block.
-The current reward on the bitcoin network is 12.5 BTC and is set to be halved yet again in 2020.
+At the time of writing the bitcoin block reward is 6.25 BTC and is set to be halved yet again in 2024.

 The Bitcoin proof-of-work system is an extremely clever solution to securing a publicly-shared ledger of monetary transactions, while also creating incentives for miners to keep playing the guessing game.